 (Screen Options tab)

-Enable the checkbox for ‘Revisions’ in the Boxes section …
+Enable the box for ‘Revisions’ in the Boxes section …

-Autosave and revisions are no doubt features that help create a more effective workflow.
-If you write or edit often, however, after a while the number of revisions can start to build up.
-This can significantly increase the size of your WordPress database, so it’s important to manage your revisions.
+Autosave and post revisions are no doubt functions that help make work more efficient.
+If you write a lot of content, however, after a while the revisions can start building up.
+This can significantly bloat the size of your WordPress database, so it’s important to also be able to manage your revisions.

-For example, if you have 10 posts published on your site and each post has an average of 5 revisions you could be storing up to 500 copies of old data.
-If your post is approximately 100KB data, then with 500 revisions of that post, the total space wasted is about 50MB.
+For example, if there are 250 posts published on your site with an average of 10 revisions each your database could be storing up to 2,500 copies of old data.
+If your post is approximately 100KB data, then with 2,500 revisions of that post, the total space wasted is about 250MB.

-Fortunately, there are several plugins for WordPress to help you control and manage your revisions and reduce the size of your WordPress database.
+The good news is that there are some great free plugins for WordPress that can help you control your revisions and reduce the size of your database.

 To learn more about WordPress plugins that will help you manage your post revisions, go here:

-Congratulations!
-Now you know how to use the WordPress Revisions feature to recover older post and page revisions.
+Congratulations, now you know how to use the WordPress Revisions feature to recover older versions of your WordPress pages or posts.